Colorado Springs Federal Criminal Defense Lawyer

 A U.S. attorney initiates a federal case by seeking a grand jury indictment to investigate whether there is sufficient evidence to proceed with a prosecution.
 The United States Attorney presents evidence to the grand jury, which has very broad powers to investigate crimes and subpoena witnesses.

 The federal government has various agencies authorized to investigate evidence of federal offenses.
 These include:

 - FBI (Federal Bureau of Investigation)

 - IRS (Internal Revenue Service)

 - ATF (Alcohol, Tobacco, and Firearms)

-If you've been accused of a federal crime is, you'll be arraigned and advised of your rights before a U.S. magistrate judge.
+If you’ve been accused of a federal crime, you’ll be arraigned and advised of your rights before a U.S. magistrate judge.
 A U.S. District Court Judge will preside at the trial.
-The United States Constitution guarantees you the right to a speedy trial, and in federal court this typically means within 70 days.
+The United States Constitution guarantees you the right to a speedy trial, and in federal court, this typically means within 70 days.
 The time can be extended for a very complex case, however.
-Sentences are determined pursuant to the Federal Sentencing Guidelines.
+Federal court sentences are determined pursuant to the Federal Sentencing Guidelines.

 Legal Defense For Federal Criminal Charges In Colorado

-Steve Rodemer is a top-rated Colorado Springs criminal lawyer with years of experience defending a full range of federal and state crimes and an impressive record of success.
+Steve Rodemer is a top-rated federal criminal defense attorney in Colorado Springs, with years of experience defending a full range of federal and state crimes and an impressive record of success.
 He enjoys a superb reputation among legal colleagues, judges, and clients for his skill in and out of the courtroom and is considered a rising star in the Colorado legal community.
 Steve limits his practice to criminal defense.
-Because it is the only type of law he practices, he can devote his full attention to ensuring that his clients' rights are protected and advocating for the most favorable outcome for every client he accepts.
+Because it is the only type of law he practices, he can devote his full attention to ensuring that his clients’ rights are protected and advocating for the most favorable outcome for every client he accepts.